A/N: Warning for more violence in this chapter.

 Sensing weakness, Roman continued.
 “It’s Unity, right?”

 “Yes,” Gareth admitted.
-Roman’s dark eyes made him itch, just beneath the skin, and soon the words were pouring out of him.
+Roman’s dark eyes made him itch, just beneath the skin, and soon the words poured out of him.
 “They’re sending a diplomatic team to Orean to negotiate the return of a hostage.
 I’ve been to Orean a few times, so they put me on the team.”

 Roman’s eyes widened.
 “Diplomatic?” he said, tasting the word like he’d never heard it before.
-He stared at Gareth like he expected more; Gareth stared back.
 “Unity?
 You’re sure they said diplomatic?”

 “And how would you know?”
 Gareth asked, sounding for a moment very much like his father.
 Gareth hated himself for it, just a little.